 If ever there was a "Hollywood" church, in the true sense of the word, it is the Community Church in Garden Grove, better known as The Crystal Cathedral.
 Ironically, it isn't even located in Hollywood; it's just a couple miles away from Disneyland, out in Orange County.
 But the Crystal Cathedral is pure show biz, from its movie star guest speakers to its artful use of the power of TV.

-The largest glass building in the world, the Cathedral was built by the Rev. Robert Schuller.
+The largest glass building in the world, the Cathedral was built by the late Rev. Robert Schuller.
 Schuller started out in 1955, as pastor of California's first "drive-in" church, in Garden Grove.
 (Yes, it was actually situated in an old drive-in movie theatre, and Schuller preached from the roof of the concession stand.)
 After significant success on the airwaves, Rev. Schuller opened the Crystal Cathedral in 1980.

 Made almost entirely of glass (and a spiderweb framework of white steel), the star-shaped "cathedral" is something to behold: over 400 feet long and 200 feet across, rising some 12 stories above the ground, with an angular, mirror-like exterior, its transparent, sun-lit interior features a giant television screen, and an altar of rich marble (bearing a natural image that some think resembles Christ on the cross).